 The coronavirus pandemic has plunged Britain into uncertainty and the financial lives of many have been impacted.
-Help is at hand, though, as many of the UK’s leading mortgage lenders have pledged to support those whose income has been hit.
+Help is at hand, though, as most of the UK’s leading mortgage lenders have pledged to support those whose income has been hit.

 So, exactly what impact is the coronavirus having on the industry?
 What options are available if you’re struggling to make your mortgage payments?
 And what are the implications of taking your mortgage lender up on the help they’re offering?

 Our myth-busting guide to coronavirus and mortgages answers these questions and more.

 What impact is the coronavirus having on mortgages?

 📢 *UPDATE: Some mortgage lenders suspended certain products in the current climate, but they’re gradually returning to the market.
 You can speak to a broker to see whether your mortgage application can go ahead, enquire about a remortgage or get independent advice bespoke to your current circumstances

 As the effects of coronavirus uncertainty crept in, the Bank of England reduced its base rate from 0.75% to an historic low of 0.25%.
 This was followed by a further rate drop to 0.1% on 19th March, which is the lowest it has ever been in the bank’s 325-year history.
 The bank has also ramped up its bond-buying activity.